manzt/quak/README.md

 ## about

-**quak** is a scalable data profiler for quickly scanning large tables.
+**quak** is a scalable data profiler for quickly scanning large tables, capturing interactions as executable SQL queries.

 - **interactive** 🖱️ mouse over column summaries, cross-filter, sort, and slice rows.
 - **fast** ⚡ built with [Mosaic](https://github.com/uwdata/mosaic); views are expressed as SQL queries lazily executed by [DuckDB](https://duckdb.org/).